SamFHaines/getWRDS/readme.md

 data = getWRDS("phlx.coph")
 ```

 The `getWRDS` function returns data from WRDS by identifier.
 In this example, we use `phlx.coph`, an example dataset.
-This identifier follows the format `identifier.product`.
-You can find a dataset's identifier and product names on its Variable Descriptions page on the WRDS website.
+This identifier follows the format `product.file`.
+You can find a dataset's product and file names on its Variable Descriptions page on the WRDS website.

 Note: by default, the `getWRDS` function pulls your API key from the `.wrdstoken` file in your home directory.